Myopia - Nearsightedness Treatment

 You're not alone, about 42% of adults also suffer from severe myopia in the United States.
 Since hard contacts no longer work for you, a few alternatives for patients with high myopia include switching to eyeglasses or getting an eye procedure.

-The Visian ICL, or Implantable Collamer® Lenses are approved as a myopia treatment on patients for moderate to severe myopia.
-If you haven’t already looked into Visian ICL, it’s worth researching to see if it’s right for you.
+The EVO ICL, or Implantable Collamer® Lenses are approved as a myopia treatment on patients for moderate to severe myopia.
+If you haven’t already looked into EVO ICL, it’s worth researching to see if it’s right for you.
 These surgically-implanted Collamer lenses come in powers as high as -15D and treat up to -20D, which could provide a real boost to your vision.

 It's important to see high myopia treatment through: